Boarding school Dorms in San Diego

 At Army and Navy Academy, you will gain independence, self-discipline and follow a set of protocols as part of living in a dorm.

-1. Learn How to Deal with a Roommate.
+1. Learn How to Live with a Roommate.

 2. Learn How to Maintain Your Uniforms and Prepare Laundry.

 Part of living away from home at a military boarding school entails learning the dress code, maintaining your uniforms, hanging them properly, and preparing your laundry every week.
 This is certainly the case at Army and Navy Academy, where formations are held throughout the day to ensure adherence to the dress code.
 This is great preparation for college and life.

 3. Learn How to Follow Good Hygiene and Develop Life Habits.

 Boarding school dorm life means following a structured way of life.
 Following a routine for personal hygiene, dress codes, eating healthy meals, getting exercise, and following the schedule to wake and go to sleep, all help form good habits that will prepare you for college and life beyond.